viczhuravlev/gramr-ui/README.md

 </h1>

 <div align="center">
-This is a react UI library. <i>Gramr UI isn't production ready.</i> The one will allow developers to build websites fast and easy.
+This is a React UI library. <i>Gramr UI isn't production ready.</i> The one will allow developers to build websites fast and easy.
 </div>

 ## ✨ Features